 9. What is your plan for treating any intracranial bleeding that develops?

 One of the scariest birth injuries in newborns is intracranial bleeding.
 Most babies who have bleeding within the skull won’t have any symptoms.
 Symptoms that are present cannot be communicated or reported.
-Bleeding in the brain is the result of trauma during pregnancy or delivery, or shortly thereafter.
+A brain bleed in a newborn is often the result of trauma during pregnancy or delivery, or shortly thereafter.
 Responsible doctors should order CT scan and MRI of babies who endured particularly difficult births.

 Most babies with intracranial bleeding will spend several days in the NICU getting intensive care with warmth, fluids, and medical assistance for body functions.
 More severe bleeding or hemorrhage may require surgery to remove the blood.